MolBIFFM/diana/README.md

     }
 ]
 ```
 The NCBI taxonomy ID of the organism.
-The default and currently only fully supported setting is `9606`, corresponding to Homo sapiens.
+The default and currently only completely supported setting is `9606`, corresponding to Homo sapiens.

 ```json
 [